Korean War Legacy Project

 Bio

 Robert Kodama was born in 1929 in Hawaii to parents of Japanese descent.
-He joined the United Staes military before the Korean War started and remembers where he was when the North Koreans invaded South Korea.
-He shares a memory of finding his lost assistant in the apple orchards need Taegu.
-He recalls the unfortunate scene he found at a Prisoner of War Camp and the harsh winters they encountered.
-He spent roughly eleven months in Korea and believes that the war was a “good thing” because it set him on a successful path regarding school and his career.
+He joined the United States military before the Korean War started and remembers exactly where he was when the North Koreans invaded South Korea.
+Throughout his time in Korea, he served briefly with the 21st Infantry Regiment and later with Charlie Company of the 3rd Engineers.
+He was later promoted to serve as part of H and S Company in Kitagata.
+While in Korea, he was stationed in the region around Tianjin, Taegu, and the Pusan Perimeter.
+Although he recalls many challenging times in Korea, he believes the eleven months he spent there was a “good thing” because it set him on a successful path regarding school and his career working with missile technology.

 Video Clips

-Robert Kodama shares he was stationed in Japan before the war broke out.
-He adds that his bother, coincidentally, was also stationed in the area and was supposed to come pick him up.
-He explains that while he was in the mess hall, he received unfortunate news that North Korea invaded South Korea, and his plans quickly changed.
+Robert Kodama was stationed in Japan when the war broke out.
+He adds that his older brother, coincidentally, was stationed in the area and was supposed to come pick him up.
+He explains that while he was in the mess hall listening to the radio, he learned North Korea had invaded South Korea, and his orders quickly changed.

 Share this Clip +